PowerCodersOrg/powercoders.org/site/content/city/career-day.md

 image: /img/header_companies_2.jpg
 section_title: Career Day Lausanne
 text: >-
-  Are you interested in becoming our partner in empowering refugees?
-We're looking for IT companies and IT departments who would be willing in potentially offering an internship for our Powercoders graduates from July/August 2020 on.
+  We are looking for IT companies and IT departments who would be willing in potentially offering an internship for our Powercoders graduates from July/August 2020 on. \

+  \

-  **Join our Career Day and get an idea of our IT talents.**
+  **Are you interested?
+Then join our Career Day and get an idea of our IT talents.**

   The Career Day is the most important day in our program.
 It is the day when